November 28, 2022

 Research shows that chemical drain cleaners cause no less than 3,000 injuries in the United States every year.
 In fact, about 30% of these injuries are severe burns.
 Professional plumbers also report that some of the calls they receive are to repair pipes that have been damaged by these cleaners.

-Harmful Ingredients in Chemical Drain Cleaners
+Harmful Ingredients In Chemical Drain Cleaners

 While chemical drain cleaners may contain a host of different ingredients, the most common and harmful ones include: